Charter Number Purpose and ProcessInformation regarding the purpose of and process for obtaining charter numbers and CDS codes.

 Purpose and Process of the Charter Number

-Charter schools must have local approval prior to requesting a charter school number from the SBE.
-Local approval is done by the school district or county office of education that administers the geographic location of the proposed charter school site.
+Charter schools must have local approval prior to requesting a charter number from the SBE.
+Local approval is granted by the school district or county office of education that administers the geographic location of the proposed charter school site.
 This authorizer is referred to as the authorizing local educational agency (LEA).

-Startup: A startup charter school is a new school that has never existed or served students before.
+Start-up: A start-up charter school is a new school that has never existed or served students before.

 *date may be extended by an additional 30 days if agreed upon by both parties

 - Submit the Charter Submission Package to the California Department of Education (CDE), CSD

 Note: Charter Submission Package deadlines are generally two months prior to the corresponding SBE meeting date.

 - A formal e-mail will be sent to the school contact named on the Notice for Charter Number indicating that the Charter Submission Package will be assigned a charter number at an SBE meeting.
 Any missing materials in the charter submission package will be outlined in this e-mail.

 - Complete Charter Submission Packages will be added to the agenda item for approval for a charter number and be heard by the SBE.
 This item is usually heard on the second day of the SBE meeting.

 - After the agenda item is heard and approved, an e-mail notification outlining the assigned charter number and pertinent information will be sent to the school and authorizing LEA contacts listed on the Notice for Charter Number, as well as the County Superintendent and County-District-School (CDS) Administrator (a CDE employee).